SuffolkLITLab/EfileProxyServer/docs/setup.md

 [config.example](config.example) for documentation on those values.

 **Note** that it can take at least 30-40 minutes to download and start Docassemble on a midrange laptop.
-(TODO(brycew): do we want a way install all of the "stuff" into the Docassemble container?)

 ## Local Development